MatanNoach/LinkedinCourses_ML/README.md

 * working_with_keras - All dataset were retrieved from the exercise files in the course "Building Deep Learning Applications with Keras 2.0"
 * face_recognition - All dataset were retrieved from the exercise files in the course "Deep Learning: Face Recognition"
 * image_recognition - All dataset were retrieved from the exercise files in the course "Deep Learning: Image Recognition"
+* nlp_projects - All dataset were retrieved from the exercise files in the course "NLP with Python for Machine Learning Essential Training"